KaneTesta/INFO30005-2019-Pipers/README.md

 ## Running

 From command line, run `npm install` to install dependencies.
-Run `npm start` to run app, and `npm run serve` to run the live test version (autocompile scss, reload on file change, etc).
+Run `npm start` to run app, and `npm test` to run the live test version (autocompile scss, reload on file change, etc).

 ## CSS